avi-jit/avi-jit.github.io/index.md

 # Updates

+**June 2022:** Interning at Amazon Lab126 with the Alexa Conversations team, loosely on the topic of compositional generalization.

+**May 2022:** Presenting work with Dipesh Kumar, at the ACL 2022 Workshop on Negative Insights.

 **Sept 2021:** I wrote my first opinion piece which stood first in a weekly contest by The Print: [Will Panjshir become a Taiwan?
 Afghanistan’s story matches with China](https://theprint.in/campus-voice/will-panjshir-become-a-taiwan-afghanistans-story-matches-with-china/732849/).
 Thanks to a course I took with Professor Joshua Goldstein for the idea!